Rage Quitting: How to Prevent Employees from Quitting on the Spot

 Employees quitting on the spot or “rage quitting” has been in the news a lot lately.
 As more people grow dissatisfied with their employers, people are walking off the job in droves.

 To understand why this is happening, we sat down with Allison Barr from the Center of Creative Leadership.
-In the latest episode of Team Building Saves the World, Allison identifies the root of the problem by saying:
+In an episode of Team Building Saves the World, Rage Quitting, Allison identifies the root of the problem by saying:

 “A lot of people realize, ‘my life is my work right now, and I don’t want that.
 I’m exhausted and tired of being a cog in the wheel.’
 Not every industry has problematic behaviors at the workplace, but a lot do.
 I think people are tired of being treated as if they are just a means to make money.”